Easy Paintings for Kids -Watercolor Ocean Painting Art

 Paintbrush

-Another idea is what we did in the above octopus picture.
+Another idea is what we did in the octopus picture above.
 We left the inside of the outline white and painted the clear glue dots and the outline of the design with watercolor paint.
-It made the picture take on an appearance of having water droplets on the paper.

 When you’re done, let the paint and glue dry completely.
-When the paintings are dry, hang them up and let the kids admire their work.
+When the paintings are dry, hang them and let the kids admire their work.
 The kids will be so proud of what they have accomplished!

 Easy Paintings for Kids-Watercolor and Glue Painting